devendranaga/networking-handbook/protocols/ipv4.md

 **fragment off:**

 this field is an offset from the big datagram that is sent by the sender. offset is measured in 8 bytes mutliples. the first fragment has offset 0.

+if a packet is marked dont fragment, it will not be fragmented under no circumstances.
+If the packet must be fragmented to be sent on the network, and dont fragment is set, then it will be discarded.

+to reassemble a fragment, it requries,

+1. the id field to be set same for a full packet and for all fragments for this packet.
+2. fragmentation offset and the length fields to determine the positon of the fragment within the packet and the lenght determine the total packet size
+3. the more fragment is set to 0 (bit 2) in flags so to indeicate that this is the last fragment.

+The id of the packet must be unique for all the fragments of packet and for the time till the packet is active on the wire.

+if the packet is not fragmented, then the last fragment is set to 0 and the fragment offset is set to 0.

 ### classes: